call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 really bad.
 Avoid..

 | [PloxHost](https://plox.host/minecraft) : PloxHost offers hosting for $1.50 per GB of ram on their Budget plan with dual Xeon E5-2600's and for $4 per GB of ram on their
 Extreme plan with either an i9-9900k or Ryzen 7 3800X.
-They have two locations, one in Dallas - Texas and one iin Frankfurt - Germany.
+They have two locations, one in Dallas - Texas and one in Frankfurt - Germany.
 With Premium you also get free Discord bot hosting and free Website hosting which actually makes the deal pretty decent.
 The reviews are really positive for the host but there are complaints of data loss, so if you use them make sure to take constant backups.